How to Fix Your account wasn’t changed to this Microsoft account. Code: 0x80070057

 1. Navigate to PC settings > Accounts.

-2. Locate the offending account in the list and then delete
+2. Locate the offending account in the list and then delete.

-3. Press the Windows Logo key + R to open a Run
+3. Press the Windows Logo key + R to open a Run.

 4. Type regedit into the Run dialog and press Enter to launch the Registry Editor.

-5. Once in the Registry Editor, press Ctrl + F to open the Find
+5. Once in the Registry Editor, press Ctrl + F to open the Find.

-6. Type the complete Microsoft email address that is attached to the Microsoft account you want to turn into a local account or needs to be attached to the local account you want to turn into a Microsoft account into the Find what: Click on Find Next, and keep repeatedly clicking on it until you come across the following registry keys (one by one), and when you do come across them, delete them:
+6. Type the complete Microsoft email address that is attached to the Microsoft account you want to convert into a local account, or that needs to be attached to the local account you wish to convert into a Microsoft account.
+Input this information into the ‘Find what:’ field.
+Click on ‘Find Next‘.
+Continue to click repeatedly until you encounter the following registry keys.
+Once you find them, delete them one by one.

 HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > IdentityStore > Cache > GlobalStore > IdentityCache > S-1-(whichever key contains the offending Microsoft email address)